Is Genoa, Italy Worth Visiting?

 silhouette of father holding baby with genoa city skyline in the background

-It wasn’t until after we bought train tickets to Genoa that I learned it is one of Italy’s biggest cities, it has been Italy’s biggest port city for centuries, it is the birthplace and childhood home of Christopher Columbus, and most importantly, it is the home of pesto!
+It wasn’t until after we bought train tickets to Genoa that I learned it is one the largest Italian cities, and it has been Italy’s biggest port city for centuries.
+It is the birthplace and childhood home of Christopher Columbus, and most importantly, it is the home of pesto!

-This post is going to break down some of the best things to do in Genoa, then take a look at both how to get to Genoa and how to get around Genoa.
-After that, I’ll answer the main question of this post: Is Genoa, Italy worth visiting?
+This post is going to break down some of the best things to do in Genoa, as well as how to get to Genoa and how to get around Genoa.
+After that, I’ll answer the question, “is Genoa, Italy worth visiting?”

 Is Genoa the Same as Geneva?